-Bounding box: The 3D component of this feature is a 3D plane centered within the bounding box of an object, aligned to be perpendicular to the current camera.
-The 2D component is a 2D plane.
-The position and size components of the camera are changed so that the 3D component projects inside of the 2D plane.
+Bounding box: The 3D component of this feature is one or more objects (or their bounding boxes).
+The 2D component is a box.
+The position and size components of the camera are changed so that the 3D component projects inside of the box.
 A variation of this is the size box which only constrains the projected size of the object.